 Reasons You Should Plan to Plant

-In the past few decades, trees became one of the many horticultural casualties of the great housing spread.
+In the past few decades, trees have become one of the many horticultural casualties of the excellent housing spread.

-Suburban developments sprouted seemingly overnight, and while most of them boasted a host of amenities, lovely new dwellings, and even postage-stamp sized lawns, there was something missing.
-Trees were largely absent—either as preserved old growth specimens or new plantings—but recent research tells a startling story about the human need for trees.
-While we could talk only about how they benefit humans and human settlements, trees also offer a host of other positive offerings for the ecosystem as a whole.
+Suburban developments sprouted seemingly overnight, and while most of them boasted a host of amenities, lovely new dwellings, and even postage-stamp-sized lawns, something was missing.
+Trees were largely absent—either as preserved old growth specimens or new plantings—but recent research tells an incredible story about the human need for trees.
+While we could talk only about how they benefit humans and human settlements, trees also offer a host of other positive offerings for the ecosystem.
 Wait, what was that about studies?

 Physical and Psychological Benefits

-Beyond the politics of climate change, objective data collected by NOAA indicates that our planet is in the midst of climate change directly associated with rising levels of greenhouse gasses.
-Whether you agree with the point that human activity is involved in this climatic shift or not, what everyone can agree upon is that trees love carbon dioxide.
+Beyond the politics of climate change, objective data collected by NOAA indicate that our planet is in the midst of climate change directly associated with rising levels of greenhouse gasses.
+Whether you agree with the point that human activity is involved in this climatic shift or not, everyone agrees that trees love carbon dioxide.
 They need it to complete the process of photosynthesis, and the byproduct of this action is oxygen.
-While each species of tree varies, according to primary calculations, a mature specimen will consume as much as 48 pounds of oxygen every year, producing ample oxygen to sustain two adult humans.
+While each tree species varies, according to preliminary calculations, a mature specimen consumes as much as 48 pounds of oxygen yearly, producing ample oxygen to sustain two adult humans.
 That’s pretty substantial, but the good news doesn’t end there.

 Income Inequality and Arboriculture

-These data are all pretty compelling reasons to plant trees wherever possible, but a rather interesting trend may offer yet more motivation for arboriculture.
-One analysis of several conducted in the past five years has shown that income inequality within the built environment—particularly entirely urban areas—can be directly correlated to the presence of trees.
+These data are compelling reasons to plant trees wherever possible, but a rather exciting trend may offer more motivation for arboriculture.
+One analysis of several conducted in the past five years has shown that income inequality within the built environment—mainly entirely urban areas—can be directly correlated to the presence of trees.
 In spaces that lacked them, intense poverty was often present and could be readily correlated to a unique phenomenon in the United States—the Food Desert.
-This term describes areas where access to fresh food and basic nutritional needs are often absent or extremely restricted.
+This term describes areas where access to fresh food and basic nutritional needs are often absent or restricted.
 Would this trend shift if gardens and trees were planted in these areas?
 The data suggests as much.

 The Need to Know

-If you’re interested in planting trees on your property, there are several points to consider before you begin.
+If you’re interested in planting trees on your property, consider several points before you begin.
 Take a few moments to assess the following list and conduct any research you feel is needed to make the right choice.